tecolicom/App-cat-v/README.md

         s  symbol style
         0  do not convert
         1  convert
-        *  anything else is used as a replacement
+        *  non-alphanumeric char is used as a replacement

     Option `-c nl=1` can also be used to visualize newline characters.
     For newline characters only, after displaying the result of the